 The grid or mesh size you need depends on the purpose of your fence.
 The smaller the mesh size, the more durable is your fence as it has more metal.
 While industrial and high-security fencing requires a tiny mesh size of 0.38 to 0.62 inches, a residential size would be 2.38 inches.
 A mid-size mesh ranges from 1” to 1.75” and is suited for enclosing recreational centers such as pools and sporting arenas.

-If you need help choosing a fence, please let the pros at Long Fence assist you.
+If you need help choosing a fence, please let the pros at Long Fence to assist you.
 Since 1945, they’ve been serving homeowners and commercial establishments with high quality fencing.
-Please contact us.